manthanpatel98/Product_Ingredient/README.md

 <img src="https://github.com/manthanpatel98/Product_Ingredient/blob/main/Images/Product_Ing.gif" width=650>

-* Project will be deployed once it is exapnded to other products.
+* Project will be deployed after certain advancements and once it is exapnded to other products.

 ---